Project Life Cycle

 Project Resources Life Cycle

-Figure 1.7 shows the S-shaped curve again, except this time, the y-axis represents cost (budget or resources).
+Figure 1.7 shows the S-shaped curve again, except this time, the y-axis represents cost (budgetbudget: The approval estimate for the project or any work breakdown structure (WBS) component or any scheduled activity. or resourcesresources: A team member or any physical item needed to complete the project.).
 Resources (people, equipment, and tools) are what projects spend money on and what projects create budgets for.

 Figure 1.7: Project Life Cycle (PLC): S-shaped (Total Cost)